 Columbia Building construction was part of a larger treatment plant improvement project.

-- The building was designed and constructed to qualify as a LEED Gold Certified structure.
-Environmental Services is applying for LEED certification.
+- The building was certified in October 2015 as a LEED Gold structure.

 - Site redevelopment included a new plant entrance, pond restoration, parking lot upgrade, and landscaping impacting more than three acres.